Dr. Louis Hoffman, Licensed Psychologist

 I have been a therapist and psychologist for over 15-years.
-The process of helping people work through their challenges and find meaning in life is something I am deeply committed to.
-My approach to therapy is a relational, collaborative approach.
+The process of helping people work through their challenges and find meaning in life is something I am deeply value.
+My approach to therapy is rooted in a relational, collaborative approach.
 A significant amount of recent research supports that the relationship between the therapist and client is key to successful therapy.
-I seek to establish an empathetic, trusting relationship with clients, which provides the context for a deeper understanding of oneself and the difficulties being faced. this relational foundation, I work collaboratively with clients.
-There is no magic recipe that works for all clients.
+I seek to establish an empathetic, trusting relationship, which provides the context for a deeper understanding of oneself and the difficulties being faced.
+There is no magic recipe that works for all people.
 In each new therapy relationship, I work to adapt therapy to their particular needs and desired outcomes.

 In addition to being a therapist, I am also a professor and author.
-I have been involved with training and supervising students throughout my career.
-I continue teaching through Saybrook University and regularly offer training workshops across the United States and in China.
-As an author, I have written 7 books as well as numerous journal articles and book chapters.
-Recently, I was recognized as a fellow of the American Psychological Association in recognition of contributions to the field of psychology.
+I have been involved with training and supervising students and early career professionals throughout my career.
+I continue teaching through Saybrook University and regularly offer training workshops across the United States and China.
+As an author, I have written and edited over 10 books as well as numerous journal articles and book chapters.
+Recently, I was recognized as a fellow of the American Psychological Association and five of its divisions in recognition of my contributions to the field of psychology.